Whogives23/Hassio-Pi4-Boot-From-SSD/README.md

-# Hassio-on-Pi4
+# Hassio-on-Pi4-Boot-From-USB/SSD
-This is just a how-to on installing Hassos on Pi4 using docker on Raspberry Pi OS - lite.
+This is just a how-to on installing Hassos on Pi4 Booting from USB/SSD, using docker on Raspberry Pi OS - lite.

 __As of the time of this writeup, the following is true:__
 1. Raspberry Pi 4 Boot from USB was recently released in Beta